-Seed: This species rarely produces a seed capsule and when it does it is usually the result of a cross with the White Trout Lily (E. albidum).
-This failure to produce seed may result in extinction if habitat cannot be maintained although the normal method of propagation is by bulblet propagation.
+Seed: This species rarely produces a seed capsule and when it does it is usually the result of a cross with the White Troutlily (E. albidum).
+This failure to produce seed may result in extinction if habitat cannot be maintained although the normal method of propagation is by bulblet offshoot.

 Names: The genus, Erythronium, is Greek and taken from a similar European species.
 The word is derived from ěrythrŏs, meaning 'red', referring to the mottled spots on the leaves.
 The species name, propullans, means 'to sprout forth' and refers to the way the new bulblet arises from the flowering stem just below ground level.
 The author name for the plant classification ‘A.Gray’ refers to Asa Gray (1810-1888), American botanist, Professor of Natural History at Harvard and instrumental in unifying plant knowledge of North America and author of Gray’s Manual - Manual of the Botany of the Northern United States, from New England to Wisconsin and South to Ohio and Pennsylvania Inclusive.

-Below: A pair of the early spring flowers and the ovoid 3-chambered seed capsule with the remains of the style attached.
-Capsules are usually the result of hybridization with the White Trout Lily.
+Below: A pair of the early spring flowers.
+Second photo - an ovoid 3-chambered seed capsule with the remains of the style attached.
+Capsules are usually the result of hybridization with the White Troutlily.

 Below: A new flower bud against the background of the mottled leaf.

-Below: A historical photo of the Minnesota Dwarf Trout-lily, from a Kodachrome taken in the Garden by Martha Crone on April 25, 1955.
-Photo courtesy Minnesota Historical Society, Martha Crone Collection.
+Below: A historical photo of the Minnesota Dwarf Troutlily, from a Kodachrome taken in the Garden by Martha Crone on April 25, 1955.

-Notes: Minnesota Dwarf Trout Lily is quite rare and was first identified in 1871 when Faribault teacher Mary Hodges sent a collected example to Professor Asa Gray at Harvard.
+Notes: Minnesota Dwarf Troutlily is quite rare and was first identified in 1871 when Faribault teacher Mary Hodges sent a collected example to Professor Asa Gray at Harvard.
 He determined it was a previously un-recorded species and gave it the botanical name it has and presented a specimen of the plant to the Kew Herbarium in London the same year.
-The Minnesota's vascular plant list has identified only three counties in Minnesota where the plant has been collected - Goodhue, Rice and Steel.
+The Minnesota DNR's plant survey has identified only three counties in Minnesota where the plant has been collected - Goodhue, Rice and Steel.
 This is the only known population in North America.

 Scientific Study: Considerable scientific knowledge was accumulated in a Master's Thesis by Jo Ann Banks in 1978 at the University of Wisconsin.
 Read it here -11.7mb file).

-Eloise Butler first recorded planting this plant on May 17, 1909 in the north end of the bog.
+Eloise Butler first recorded planting this plant on May 17, 1909 in the north end of the wetland.
 She obtained specimens from a source near Cannon Falls which is in Goodhue County and remarked in her log - "Poor material, probably will not grow."
-Martha Crone planted 175 of them on April 18, 1946 without listing her source, but it must have been from one of those three counties where they are native.
+Martha Crone planted 175 of them on April 18, 1946 and more in 1955 without listing her source, but Martha was quite familiar with plant locations in those three counties where they are native.
 The plant was listed on Martha Crone's 1951 Garden Census and on all the subsequent census of Garden plants.